Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 **Example 1:**

-This application combines two projects for a multi-processor device, but the project `HelloCM7` requires a different setting for the build-type `.release` as this enables different settings within the `*.cproject.yml` file.
+This application combines two projects for a multi-processor device, but the project `HelloCM7` requires a different setting for the build-type name `Release` as this enables different settings within the `*.cproject.yml` file.

 ```yml
   target-types: